Importance and Mission

 A social enterprise is an organization that applies business best practices in tackling social and environmental issues.
 A social enterprise earns mainly from products and services and does not depend on donations.
 Profits are reinvested to grow its business.

 PTTEP together with the PTT Group has set up Sarn Palung Social Enterprise Company Limited (SPSE) with an aim to promote social enterprises.
 Under the Social Enterprise - Café Amazon for Chance Project, the venture is designed to lead social enterprises in tackling, solving and developing community and the environment in a continuous and sustainable way.
 That will hence improve the quality of life in the long run.
 In additions, the School-Based Integrated Rural Development Project (School-BIRD) has been implemented with the aim to develop the schools as a models of learning hub and a center for economic and social enterprise.
+Another social enterprise program namely Sobis Pammase Project has also been implemented in Indonesia.

 Corporate Citizenship and PTTEP Group Wide Social Development Strategy